 Capital assets.
-The Goleta Sanitary District's investment in capital assets for its business type activities as of June 30, 2010 and June 30, 2009 amounts to \$47,455,970 and \$42,679,562 (net of accumulated depreciation).
+The Goleta Sanitary District's investment in capital assets for its business type activities as of June 30, 2011 and June 30, 2010 amounts to \$53,152,276 and \$47,455,970 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings and system, improvements, machinery and equipment.
-The total increase in the Goleta Sanitary District's investment in capital assets for the current fiscal year was 11.19%.
-This increase is primarily due to the increase in construction in progress during the year, which increased by 130.40% due to the increase of various projects completed.
+The total increase in the Goleta Sanitary District's investment in capital assets for the current fiscal year was 12.00%.